 - Science experiments (in conjunction with CLEAPSS) - Design and Technology (machinery, equipment, activities) - Food Technology (machinery, equipment, activities, food hygiene) - Sport and PE (equipment, sporting activities) - Duke of Edinburgh (DofE) award scheme - Art and craft (machinery, equipment, activities) - Combined Cadet Force (CCF) - Drama (including the Godfrey Brown Theatre complex).
-See Health & Safety Policy for PAC. - Dance - Geography field trips
+See Performing Arts Centre Health & Safety Policy. - Dance - Geography field trips

-RGS Worcester makes use of generic risk assessments, for our educational activities and visits.
+RGS Family of Schools makes use of generic risk assessments, for our educational activities and visits.
 We subscribe to the CLEAPSS (Consortium of Local Education Authorities for the Provision of Science Services).
 This is an Advisory Service that provides model risk assessments and schemes of work for our lessons in Science, Art, and Design & Technology.